Erina777/Erina777/README.md

 - 👋 Hi, I’m @Erina777
 - 👀 I’m interested in learning how to code.
-- 🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on AWS CDK project.
+- 💞️ I’m looking to change my profession.
 - 📫 How to reach me: here.

 <!---